louisgab/RomanNumeralConverter/README.md

 # RomanNumeralConverter
-a Javascript solution to convert from numeral to roman using minimalistic html5/css3/javascript without any dependencies
+A solution to instantly convert a number into roman numeral using minimalist html5/css3/javascript without any dependency